 - Personality conflicts

 - Mishandled termination or other disciplinary action

 - Grudge over real or imagined dispute

 - Alcohol or drug use

-- Weapons being brought onto the worksite

-- Issues at home

 IMPORTANT: If you observe behaviors that may lead to workplace violence, please talk with your manager/supervisor or Human Resources.

 IMPORTANT: West Cancer Center has an Employee Assistance Program (EAP) for employees to seek confidential help for them and members of their household.